Variety: Tourmaline (Silicate Mineral)

 Refractive Index: 1.62-1.65

-Where Found: Mostly mined in Sri Lanka, Brazil, Sweden, and Africa.
+Where Found: Mostly mined in Sri Lanka, Brazil, Sweden, and Nigeria.
 In US found in Maine and Southern California.

 The range of pinks available in tourmaline is truly amazing, but often it depends on the locality.
-My favorite gemstone is the bright Fuschia Rubellite variety- It came on the scene in 1999 when a major gem pocket was discovered in Nigeria- this material was bright in color and very clean in clarity, something unusual that distinguished this mine find from other localities- It was plentiful, the large discovery of stones lasted about 6 years with repeatable, matching colors that could be cut in matching sizes- I used 6mm square princess cuts a lot in the pendulum earring collection that I released in 2000.
-My go-to pair of earrings for any occasion is from this collection.
-They are 18K yellow gold with 7mm squares set on point in bezels with diamonds- the chains are over 3 inches in length- They Really Swing!
-I also like combining this gemstone with golden beryl, peridot, chocolate zircon, and amethyst.
+My favorite gemstone is the bright Fuschia Rubellite variety- It came on the scene in 1999 when a major gem pocket was discovered in Nigeria- this material was bright in color and very clean in clarity, something unusual that distinguished this mine find from other localities- It was plentiful, the large discovery of stones lasted about 6 years with repeatable, matching colors that could be cut in matching sizes- I used 6mm square princess cuts in the pendulum earring collection that I released in 2000.
+8mm round stones figured prominently in the Time+ Space Collection.
+It has become very difficult to source, but I am always on the look-out for Rubellite!
+I like combining it with golden beryl, peridot, chocolate zircon, and amethyst.
 In muted pink tones, I like to set it in white gold or platinum and pair it with diamonds or pearls.